 The focus of this EASL Guideline is idiosyncratic Drug-Induced Liver Injury (DILI).
 However, it is important to recognise that DILI is traditionally classified as intrinsic (or direct) vs. idiosyncratic.
 Intrinsic DILI is typically dose-related and occurs in a large proportion of individuals exposed to the drug (predictable) and onset is within a short time span (hours to days).
 Idiosyncratic DILI is usually not dose-related.
 Although a dose threshold of 50–100 mg/day is usually required.
 It occurs in only a small proportion of exposed individuals (unpredictable) and exhibits a variable latency to onset of days to weeks.Read More

-The first EASL CPG on treatment of hepatitis C was published in 1999.
+The first EASL Clinical Practice Guideline on treatment of hepatitis C was published in 1999.
 Since then, more than 30 EASL Guidelines on various liver diseases have been published.
 The EASL CPGs are extremely popular in Europe and beyond.
 Most importantly, they are a global reference for the current state-of-the-art on diagnosis and management of liver diseases.
-As consequence, the EASL Guideline have been widely distributed.
-And not only by open access publication in the Journal of Hepatology but also on the EASL website.
-Or through EASL smartphone apps (iLiver and the HCV Advisor), translations into other languages (e.g. Russian and Chinese).
+As consequence, the EASL Guidelines have been widely distributed.
+And not only by open-access publication in the Journal of Hepatology but also on the EASL website.
 Finally, for some EASL CPGs, dissemination of knowledge into derivatives of the guidelines (e.g. patient versions).

-The Success of the Guidelines
+The Success of the EASL Clinical Practice Guidelines

 This responsive process of CPG development in almost all areas of hepatology has only been made possible by the commitment of a small team of 5–8 world-leading experts (the ‘‘CPG panel”) and the meticulous evaluation of the CPGs by three independent experts (at least one from outside Europe), as well as the EASL Governing Board.
 EASL is very grateful for the continuous and outstanding support provided by these experts from our community.